Faculty of Veterinary & Animal Sciences

 The Animal Resources Development Department, Govt. of West Bengal, and the State Level Sanctioning Committee (SLSC) has approved the prestigious RKVY project to WBUAFS initially for 5 years.
 Primary target of the project is to reach 1000 farmers of 50 villages under Lodhasuli, Agubani and Patasimul G.P.3 GPs, of Jhargram block under West Midnapur district during a period of 5 years, to improve the livelihood of small, marginal, landless and tribal women farmers through productivity enhancement of livestock.
 Critical gaps existing in the livestock production system in those villages were first identified through survey work.

 For the year 2014-15, out of 2000 surveyed family, two hundred (200) nos household of said G.P(s) were selected through Baseline Survey work for integrated Livestock based enterprise model (viz Goat+Pig; Goat+Poultry; Poultry+Pig).Various livestock interventions were undertaken to bridge the gaps between income and expenditure.
-Financial gain through enhancement of household income will be calculated.
+Financial gain through enhancement of household income will be calculated.2.
+PROJECT TITLE: AICRP ON ‘GOAT IMPROVEMENT, BLACK BENGAL (FIELD UNIT):

 Black Bengal Field Unit was established in 2001 under West Bengal University of Animal & Fishery Sciences, Kolkata with the main objective to conserve and genetic improvement of Black Bengal Goat in the farmer’s flock.
 As per the technical programme, the baseline information on production, reproduction, growth traits, population trend, managemental practices, feeding pattern, disease prevalence and socio-economics in goat production system were recorded and analyzed.
 The registration of animals at farmer’s flock with proper identification was carried out in village units.